-Employees planning to retire should view the Benefits After Retirement presentation for important information about retirement.
+Employees planning to retire should view the Ready to Retire document for important information about retirement.

 Retirees and their dependents may continue their existing MCHCP coverage or may elect coverage by providing:

 If the retiree or dependent is Medicare-eligible, they will be automatically enrolled in the UnitedHealthcare (UHC) Group Medicare Advantage Plan for medical coverage and Express Scripts Medicare Prescription Drug Plan (PDP) for prescription drug coverage.
 Members without Medicare will remain in the non-Medicare HSA or PPO plans.

 Retirees whose spouse is an active state employee or a retiree with MCHCP coverage may transfer to spouse's coverage by spouse submitting the online "Add coverage due to loss of employer-sponsored or MCHCP group coverage" eForm (or a completed Enroll/Change/Cancel Form) to MCHCP.
 They may transfer back to their own coverage at a later date as long as coverage is continuous.

 Dependents may be enrolled in subscriber’s current plans at a later date within 31 days of a life event (Marriage, Birth or Adoption [or placement of adopted child]) or 60 days of Loss of employer-sponsored group coverage with proof of 12 months of coverage immediately prior to the loss.

 The retiree premium is based on years of service with the state at retirement.
 The state contribution is calculated by using the number of full years of service as reported by MOSERS or another retirement system multiplied by 2.5 percent.
 The contribution for non-Medicare retirees is based on the PPO 1250 Plan premium with the tobacco-free incentive and wellness premium.
 The contribution for Medicare retirees is based on the Medicare Advantage Plan total premium.
 The maximum state contribution cannot exceed 65 percent.